wearekuva/oui/README.md

 Check the [core controllers documentation](http://marklundin.github.io/core-controllers/documentation) for the full list.

 ![XYPad, Graph, Color](http://g.recordit.co/FCmMPYjuTn.gif)

-### rolling your own
+### Roll your own

-Of course, if these controllers don't quite cut it though you can always roll your own.
-You want a vertical slider instead, or something more complex like a 3D rotation control.
-Just create your component, import it, and tag the property with it.

-Follow the guide to [rolling you're own controller](/docs/custom_controllers).
+Of course, if these controllers don't quite cut it, you can always roll your own.
+Oui is built upon the P(React) paradigm, which makes it's extremly easy to develop and add your own custom controls.
+Once you've developed your custom 3D arball controlller, just import it, and annotate a property with it.
+Follow the guide to [creating you're own controls](/docs/custom_controls), and check the [React](https://facebook.github.io/react/docs/getting-started.html) and [Preact](https://preactjs.com/guide/getting-started) docs for more general information on JSX.

 ### What about constraints?